RouteClouds/Terraform-HandsOn-Training/03-Core-Terraform-Operations/Concept.md

 5. **Handle errors and recovery** with systematic troubleshooting approaches
 6. **Apply enterprise workflow patterns** for team collaboration and production deployments

+🎓 **Certification Note**: The Terraform workflow is critical for the exam.
+Remember: init → validate → plan → apply → destroy.
+Know what each command does and when to use it.
+**Exam Objectives 3.1, 3.2, 3.3, 6.1, 6.2**: Core operations and workflow

 ## 📋 The Core Terraform Workflow

 ### Modern Terraform Operations (2024-2025)